Signs of an unhealthy relationship.

 9. You don’t know where your partner goes

 If your partner disappears for hours or days at a time and refuses to give you any details, this is a sign of an unhealthy relationship.
 Healthy couples can tell each other where they are going and who they are going with.
 Leaving a spouse to worry is a selfish act that should not be tolerated.

 10. There is extreme jealousy in your relationship

 Extreme jealousy can be a relationship killer.
 If you talk to someone of the opposite gender and your partner becomes jealous and pulls you away from the conversation or makes accusations about you cheating, this is an unhealthy relationship.
 You cannot avoid people of the opposite sex for the rest of your life.
 You shouldn’t be expected to give up any friends you have because your partner can’t handle anyone else being part of your life.
 Extreme jealousy can leave you feeling as though you are doing something wrong and gives your partner the control.

 If your relationship exhibits any of the habits listed above, you are in an unhealthy relationship.
-Love isn’t always enough to overcome an unhealthy relationship, but if both people are willing to work on issues, the relationship can become healthy.
-To give you some insight on why men do what they do click here to watch a video presentation that may help you get your relationship on the right track. – Aprilgram
+Love isn’t always enough to overcome an unhealthy relationship, but if both people are willing to work on issues, the relationship can become healthy. – Aprilgram